Airomir (Salbutamol Sulfate)

 Pregnancy and Breastfeeding

-Do not use if you are pregnant or planning to become pregnant, as salbutamol sulfate can pass through the placenta and may affect your developing baby.
-Talk to your doctor if you are breastfeeding or plan to breastfeed.
+Do not use Airomir if you are pregnant or planning to become pregnant, as it may affect the developing baby.
+Consult your doctor if you are breastfeeding.

 Drug Interactions